vokegpu/bicudo/README.md

 # Bicudo 🐦

-Bicudo is a physics engine library being develop to process SAT and Newton's laws under GPU via an GPGPU API (ROCm/HIP, OpenCL, CUDA/HIP).
+Bicudo is a physics engine library being develop to process Separation Axis Theorem (SAT) and Newton's laws under GPU via an GPGPU API (ROCm/HIP, OpenCL, CUDA/HIP).
 The project contains an optionally client called Meow OpenGL-4 based to test the library.

 ---